-At this time, all programming is also canceled until further notice, including our weekly story hour.
-Additionally, the Annual Library Association meeting, originally scheduled for April 21st, will also most likely be postponed.
+At this time, all in-person programming is also canceled until further notice, including our weekly story hour.
+We will be providing virtual programming.
+Check back for details.

 This was a difficult decision to make.
 We value our role as a gathering space and resource for our community, but remaining open is not in the best interest of our community at this time, especially for the most vulnerable among us.
 We hope to work closely with the towns of Topsham and Corinth to make sure our community’s needs are met as best as possible during this difficult time.
 We appreciate your cooperation and understanding as we do our part to support the health and safety of our community.

 During this time, the WIFI will continue to be available in our parking lot.
 Also, while we are closed, our free online resources, including ebooks, audiobooks, and online classes, remain available and can all be accessed 24/7 on our website: https://blakememorial.org/explore-research/ If you have questions about materials that can be accessed remotely or would like to set up your online account, please contact us at email@example.com

 If you have any other questions, concerns, or need our support during this time, please do not hesitate to email us at firstname.lastname@example.org

 Go here to the Vermont Department of Libraries Preparedness site,